Ericsson/codechecker/tests/package_test.md

 # What happens during the test
- * The chosen test project is builded, logged and checked twice.
+ * The chosen test project is built, logged and checked twice.
 For this step the ld-logger must be present in the package.
  * The test modules are invoked.